CUHK-SE-Group/RPCoverBenchmark/README.md

 ## Call Dependencies

+The following table shows the service/function level dependencies(calls).

-A function is named as [Language]-[Svc Name]-[Function#].
+A function is named [Language]-[Svc Name]-[Function#].

 Take the first function as an example, it is named as `python-A-1`.
 If a function calls another function, whether it is a direct function call or a remote procedure call, it will be considered as a dependent service.
 Taking the first line in the table as an example, it indicates that `python-A-1` will call `python-A-2`, `python-B-1`, and `python-C-1`.

 | Language     | Svc Name | Function# | Dependent Services Function ID                            |
 |--------------|----------|-----------|-----------------------------------------------------------|